crisromanato/photo-portfolio/photo-portfolio/README.md

 Test changes direclty on GitHub

+adding more details on Visual code and push to github

 Big Picture by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)